 Leverage Customer Interactions

 Getting into your customer's psyche is a great way to get to know them better.
+The video here is audiovisual storytelling execution about taking an interest in someone and wanting to pursue that relationship further.
 Every occasion you get to interact with customers is an opportunity to gain insight into the customer's likes/dislikes in relation to the product or service.
 Example:

 How they are using the product or service?